Cowboy builders face court claims going back 15 years

 Unofficially, the mix-up is thought to result from the HMRC system’s inability to refund payments to bank cards.

-House prices surge yet again
+Property prices surge yet again

 House prices were up 9.6 per cent year-on-year in May.
 This is according to the latest data from the Office of National Statistics (ONS).